mhamroz/terraform-bootcamp/labs/lab3/README.md

 <br>

-## 8. Create Gitlab CICD pipeline
+## 7. Create Gitlab CICD pipeline

-gitla
-We will be building gitlab CI pipeline using evpn terraform code from [lab2](../lab2/README.md).
+We will be building gitlab CI pipeline using evpn terraform code from [lab2](../lab2/evpn).

 The pipeline itself is defined in a file called `.gitlab-ci.yml`.

-The initial section of the `.gitlab-ci.yml` file includes the global configurations for the pipeline, such as variables, the designated container image, and the definition of pipeline stages.
+The initial section of the `.gitlab-ci.yml` file includes the global configurations for the pipeline, such as variables and the definition of pipeline stages.

 In a GitLab CI pipeline, stages represent the primary phases required in the build process.
 Each stage encompasses multiple individual jobs.
 Initially, all stages will be in a commented-out state, and we will gradually activate them as we advance through the lab exercises.